Louisiana Maritime Injury Attorney Representing Injured Barge and Tugboat Workers

 In the event that a maritime worker is injured in an accident caused by negligence or a vessel’s unseaworthiness, he or she can also sue for money damages.
 These lawsuits usually seek compensation for both the economic and non-economic impact of an accident.

-Types of Damages a Louisiana Barge Injury Lawyer Can Fight For
+Types of Damages a Louisiana Maritime Injury Attorney Can Fight For

 Economic damages generally cover the financial impact of an accident.
 They include money for current and future medical bills stemming from the injury, as well as missed wages while recuperating and any reduction in earning capacity long-term as a result of the injuries.